Understanding StructuredClone: The Native Way to Deep Copy In JavaScript

 javascriptconst original = { name: "John", profile: { age: 30 } }; const copy = original; // Creates a reference, not a copy copy.profile.age = 31; console.log(original.profile.age); // Outputs: 31 - original was modified!

-This issue can trip up even experienced developers.
-A common scenario is when modifying a copy of some state without affecting the original - something particularly important in state management libraries like Redux, or when working with immutable data patterns.
+This behavior confuses even experienced developers.
+A common scenario requires modifying a copy of state without affecting the original - critical in Redux or when working with immutable data patterns.

 Before structuredClone()